 ATP-Bio is a world-class partnership between engineering, medicine, science, education, business, and ethics at six premier research universities.
 It supports the crucial advancement of biopreservation technologies and enables innovation, commercialization, and diverse workforce development.
 Across ATP-Bio, the institutional resources are abundant.

-ATP-Bio is co-led by the University of Minnesota (UMN) and Massachusetts General Hospital (MGH).
-Texas A&M University, University of California-Riverside, University of California-Berkeley are core collaborating institutions.
-Carnegie Mellon University is an affiliated partner institution.
+NSF ATP-Bio is co-led by the University of Minnesota (UMN) and Massachusetts General Hospital (MGH).
+Texas A&M University (TAMU) and the University of California-Riverside (UCR) are core collaborating institutions.
+The University of California-Berkeley (UCB) and Carnegie Mellon University (CMU) are affiliated partner institutions.

 University of Minnesota (UMN) is the lead institution as ATP-BioSM headquarters.
 UMN’s expertise includes heat transfer, nanomedicine, cryobiology, particle technology, aerosols, 3D printing, cell therapies, physiology, bioelectronics, chemistry, advanced manufacturing, STEM education, psychology, bioethics, law and policy, business, innovation and commercialization.